openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ![Not mine](images/rgb-screen.jpg)

 Because the color data are interleaved, accessing pixel values in buffers containing RGB data is slightly more complex.
-Here's how you can retrieve the values representing the individual red, green and blue components of pixel at a given (x,y) location:
+Here's how you can retrieve the values representing the individual red, green and blue components of an RGB pixel at a given *(x,y)* location:

 ```cpp
 // Given: